Bhaona: Participants

 A sutradhar forms the central part of the act.
 He acts as the director and narrator of the performance, while simultaneously engaging in singing and dancing.
 He introduces the characters, and controls their entry and exit from the act.
-Compared to Sanskrit plays where the sutradhar is limited to introducing and directing the act, the sutradhar in bhaonas take up an expansive role.
+Compared to Sanskrit plays where the sutradhar is limited to introducing and directing the act, the sutradhar in bhaonas take up a greater role.
 Once someone attains a position of sutradhar, he remains so, and becomes a teacher to the younger artists.

 The act is performed by actors called Bhaoriya, who are accompanied by singers (Gayan), and music from traditional instruments played by instrumentalists (Baayan).
 No women take part in the play, and female roles are enacted by men itself.
 A single act in a bhaona is performed by bhaoriyas usually belonging to village of a specific satra.
 While actors can be exchanged within the same satra, it is prohibited to cross over to another satra.